jmd-dk/concept/concept/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ``make_jobs`` variable is not present in the ``.env`` file by default, but
 may be set in order to specify whether CO\ *N*\ CEPT should be built in
 parallel.
-The default behavior is to build in parallel when working locally
+The default behaviour is to build in parallel when working locally
 and serially when working remotely.
 To overrule this, add one of e.g.

 .. code-block:: bash